Discord4J/Discord4J/docs/index.md

 If you prefer using experimental, "bleeding-edge", unstable builds, refer to [Using Jitpack](Using-Jitpack.md).

 ## Logging
-While optional, we do recommend installing and configuring a logging implementation to aide in debugging and provide useful information for day-to-day operations; plus, it's [good practice](https://softwareengineering.stackexchange.com/questions/37294/logging-why-and-what).
+While optional, we do recommend installing and configuring a logging implementation to aid in debugging and provide useful information for day-to-day operations; plus, it's [good practice](https://softwareengineering.stackexchange.com/questions/37294/logging-why-and-what).
 Discord4J uses Reactor's [logging implementation](https://projectreactor.io/docs/core/release/reference/#_logging_a_sequence), which is compatible with any [SLF4J](https://www.slf4j.org/) implementation.
 We recommend using [Logback](https://logback.qos.ch/) for maximum flexibility and customization; check our dedicated [Logging](Logging.md) guide for details.
 ### Maven
 ```xml
 <dependencies>